Suggestions

 You can learn more about the basics of OpenTok clients, servers, sessions, and more on the Video API Basics page.

-Building with the OpenTok Android SDK
+Learning to build with the OpenTok Android SDK

-The best way to learn how to use the OpenTok Android SDK is to follow the OpenTok Basic Video Chat tutorial:
+The best way to learn how to use the OpenTok Android SDK is to follow the OpenTok Basic Video Chat tutorial.

 Once you understand the basics of building with the OpenTok Android SDK, you can get more detailed information and learn how to customize your application with the OpenTok developer guides.
 To investigate specific API classes and methods, see the OpenTok Android SDK API reference.